janutechnology/VirtShell/doc/api-spec/v1/enviroments.md

   "name": "bigdata_test_01",
-  "description": "Collection of servers oriented to big data.", "users": [ ... list of users allowed to use the enviroment ...], "section": "section associated with the enviroment", "created": {"at":"1429207233", "by":"92d30f0c-8c9c-11e5-8994-feff819cdc9f"}, "modified": {"at":"1529207233", "by":"92d31132-8c9c-11e5-8994-feff819cdc9f"}
+  "description": "Collection of servers oriented to big data.", "users": [ ... list of users allowed to use the enviroment ...], "partition": "partition associated with the enviroment", "created": {"at":"1429207233", "by":"92d30f0c-8c9c-11e5-8994-feff819cdc9f"}, "modified": {"at":"1529207233", "by":"92d31132-8c9c-11e5-8994-feff819cdc9f"}
 }